Could we create narratives that adapt to the viewer and vice-versa?

-Doing so, we could create Media content that understands emotions in real-time and therefore change it self to modulate our watching and listening experiences.
+Doing so, we could create media content that understands emotions in real-time and therefore change itself to modulate our watching and listening experiences.

 MSc Thesis.
 CSIM Master UPF